California Endowment Conference Center

 Vendor Information: $80 for Non-Profit and $100 for For Profit.
 Registration includes full table, lunches, drinks, snacks for two people and inclusion in the conference printed materials.
 Download the vendor registration form.

-Credits: 0.6 CEUs (continuing education units) are pending for this conference.
+Credits: 0.6 CEUs (continuing education units) have been approved for this conference.
 The units are provided by the University of Missouri-Kansas City School of Education.
 They provide credit for practicing teachers and CEU's for a variety of professionals who need to document their professional development hours.
 There is an additional $24 fee.
 Payment is due after the conference through the UMKC online portal.

 Special Accommodations: A Spanish language translator will be on the premises.
 Please make requests for all reasonable disability related accommodations by August 17, 2018.
 All special food requests must be made by September 3, 2018.